wiaandev/Kinnect/README.md

 <!-- TODO Change this -->

-To see a run through of XP, click below:
+To see a run through of Kinnect, click below:

 [View Demonstration](https://youtu.be/aY9cDdwKBnE)

-See the [open issues](https://github.com/WiaanDuvenhage-200307/XP/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/WiaanDuvenhage-200307/Kinnect/issues) for a list of proposed features (and known issues).

 <!-- AUTHORS -->